AL6981/Fostering-an-Inclusive-Community/workshop-1.md

 ## Activator (3 min):
 *Journal*
-Do you think this kind of work is valuable to Launch as a company?
-For the students?
-Support your response with at least three examples of why or why not.
+Do you think this kind of work is valuable to you as a learner, as a communicator?
+How about for our students?
+Who else in your life might benefit from these skills?
+Support your response.
 Sharing responses is optional.

 ## Warmup (10 min):
-**Objectives
+**Objectives**
 1) Refresh our memories of the key terms we're exploring
 2) Gain a clearer understanding of our personal interpretation of the ideas
 3) Start to see how others perceive the same ideas